Kernel Density Estimation- Computation, Applications, and More

 Here n refers to the number of data points and KDE is obtained according to the plotted values as depicted here on this chart:

-Here is one more example that depicts KDE values and graphs representing data computation
+Here is one more example that depicts KDE values and graphs representing data computation:

 Here, using actual data sets and values let us arrive at the figures: